lodeguns/FuzzyAdaptiveBinarization/README.md

 ## Sugeno integral generalization applied to improve adaptive image binarization
-This repository contains the manuscript mentioned in the title in Overleaf format [here](https://www.overleaf.com/read/ykcjbqjvhrmt), and associated code and data sets used for testing our novel methodology.
+This repository contains the manuscript mentioned in the title in Latex/Overleaf format [here](https://www.overleaf.com/read/ykcjbqjvhrmt), and associated code and data sets used for testing our novel methodology.
 Should you need help running our code, please contact us.

 ### Abstract